 context.functions.enable(myFunction); // or by name

-Disabling: To disable a function, use the disable
+Disabling: To disable a function, use the disable method on the

-property of the context.
+functions property of the context.

 context.functions.disable(myFunction); // or by name